ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Showers and thunderstorms likely.
+         <h3>This Afternoon</h3>A chance of showers and thunderstorms.
 Partly sunny.
-High near 88, with temperatures falling to around 85 in the afternoon.
-Southwest
+High near 90, with temperatures falling to around 86 in the afternoon.
-         wind around 2 mph.
-Chance of precipitation is 60%.<br></div>
+         South southwest wind around 2 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">